Analyzing the Impact of Demand Response on Short-Circuit Current via a Unit Commitment Model: Abstract

 \section{Abstract}

 In low-carbon grids, system flexibility can be enhanced through mechanisms such as Demand Response (DR), enabling the efficient utilization of renewable energy.
-However, as Synchronous Generators (SGs) are being replaced with renewable energy characterized by Inverter-Based Resources (IBR), system stability is severely affected.
-Due to the limited overload capability of IBR, their Short-Circuit Current (SCC) contribution is much smaller than that of SGs, which may result in protection devices failing to trip during faults.
-Consequently, the remaining SGs play a key role in offering sufficient SCC volumes.
-Given that the commitment of SGs is closely related to system load, DR can thus indirectly affect their SCC provision, a relationship that has not been investigated.
-Therefore, this paper incorporates both DR and SCC constraints into a unit commitment model and conducts studies on an IEEE 30-bus system.
-The results show that although DR can reduce social costs by lowering power demand, it may also lead to inadequate SCC levels.
-Nevertheless, the cost increases by only 0.3\% when DR is combined with SCC constraints, indicating that DR can actually help achieve a stable system in a cost-effective manner.
+However, as Synchronous Generators (SGs) are being replaced by renewable energy sources characterized by Inverter-Based Resources (IBR), system stability is severely affected.
+Due to the limited overload capability of IBRs, their Short-Circuit Current (SCC) contribution is much smaller than that of SGs.
+As a result, protection devices may fail to trip during faults.
+Consequently, the remaining SGs play a key role in providing sufficient SCC.
+Since the commitment of SGs is closely related to system loading conditions, DR can indirectly affect their SCC provision, a relationship that has not yet been investigated in the literature.
+Therefore, this paper incorporates both DR and SCC constraints into a unit commitment problem and conducts case studies on an IEEE 30-bus system.
+The results show that although DR can reduce total costs by adjusting power demand, it may also lead to inadequate SCC levels.
+Nevertheless, when flexible loads are properly coordinated with SCC requirements, the total cost increases by only 0.3\%, which is significantly lower than the cost of system dispatch without DR. This demonstrates that DR can facilitate stable system operation in a cost-effective manner.